ioborin22/fake-database/README.md

 1. Clone the repository to your local development environment.

-2. Install the required dependencies by running `npm install`.
+2. Install the required dependencies by running `composer update`.

-3. Start the API server by running `npm start`.
+3. Start the API server by running `php artisan serve`.

 4. Once the server is running, you can interact with the API using HTTP requests.